jessyborg/connect-payment-integration-paypal-test/README.md

 - CTP_AUTH_URL: The URL for authentication in commercetools platform.
 It is used to generate OAuth 2.0 token which is required in every API call to commercetools composable commerce.
 The default value is `https://auth.europe-west1.gcp.commercetools.com`.
 For details, please refer to documentation [here](https://docs.commercetools.com/tutorials/api-tutorial#authentication).
 - CTP_API_URL: The URL for commercetools composable commerce API.
 Default value is `https://api.europe-west1.gcp.commercetools.com`.
 - CTP_SESSION_URL: The URL for session creation in commercetools platform.
 Connectors relies on the session created to be able to share information between enabler and processor.
 The default value is `https://session.europe-west1.gcp.commercetools.com`.
+- CTP_JWKS_URL: The URL which provides JSON Web Key Set.
+- CTP_JWT_ISSUER: The issuer inside JSON Web Token which is required in JWT validation process.
+- PAYPAL_ENVIRONMENT: The indicator of Paypal environment.
+Default value is `TEST`.
+It can be configured either as `LIVE` or `TEST`.
+- PAYPAL_CLIENT_ID: The unique identifier of a PayPal account.
+- PAYPAL_CLIENT_SECRET: It is used to authenticate a PayPal client ID.
+Both ID and secret are required to obtain access token for PayPal API calls.
+For details, please refer to [Get started with PayPal REST APIs](https://developer.paypal.com/api/rest/)
+- PAYPAL_WEBHOOK_ID: It represents unique identifier of a notification event from PayPal platform.